Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 Compliance Documentation: For regulated industries requiring documentation of who accessed what and when, Proton Pass activity logs provide the necessary audit trails.

-Client Confidence: When clients ask how we handle sensitive information, demonstrating end-to-end encrypted documentation builds trust that traditional note-taking cannot match.
+Client Confidence: When clients ask how we handle their sensitive information, demonstrating end-to-end encrypted documentation builds trust in a way that traditional note-taking tools don't.

 Notes Feature Implementation Details